-Frances Ball, foundress of the Irish Branch of the Institute of the Blessed Virgin Mary, was born on 9 January, 1794, into a wealthy Dublin family.
+Frances Ball, founder of the Irish Branch of the Institute of the Blessed Virgin Mary (IBVM) was born into a wealthy Dublin family on 9 January, 1794.

-In 1822 she opened the first house of the Institute in Ireland, in Rathfarnham House, four miles from Dublin.
+In 1822 she opened the first house of the Institute in Ireland, Rathfarnham House, four miles from Dublin.
 She called it “Loretto House”, after the shrine in Italy where Mary Ward used to pray.
-The “Loretto” name was to be used for all the subsequent foundations that came from Ireland, and which resulted in the sisters of the Irish Branch of the IBVM being popularly known as “Loreto Sisters” (the spelling of which changed at the end of the nineteenth century).
+The “Loretto” name was used for all subsequent foundations that came from Ireland resulting in the Sisters of the Irish Branch of the IBVM being popularly known as “Loreto Sisters” (the spelling changed at the end of the nineteenth century).

-Mother Teresa was a woman of deep spirituality and significant administrative ability.
-Her energies were devoted to the establishment of many convent schools in Ireland and also in India (1842), Mauritius (1844), Gibraltar (1845), Canada (1847) and England (1851).
-She died at Loreto, Dalkey, on May 19th 1861.
+Teresa Ball was a woman of deep spirituality and significant administrative ability.
+Much of her energies were devoted to the establishment of many convent schools in Ireland and in India (1842), Mauritius (1844), Gibraltar (1845), Canada (1847) and England (1851).
+She died at Loreto, Dalkey, Ireland, on May 19th, 1861.

 Feature Image: Novices, Nun and Child at a Teresa Ball’s Grave Rathfarnham | Rathfarnham and grounds.